Yaffle/QuadraticSieveFactorization/README.md

 Integer factorization using [Quadratic Sieve](https://en.wikipedia.org/wiki/Quadratic_sieve) algorithm in JavaScript using native BigInt

 There is series of videos explaining the algorithm at https://www.youtube.com/playlist?list=PL0OUqr2O9PxLd35SgBiWIxuLgm7mYksfp .
+Useful info can also be found at https://www.rieselprime.de/ziki/Self-initializing_quadratic_sieve .
-See also links in the code.
+See other links in the code.

-Example
+# Example
 ```javascript
 import factorize from './QuadraticSieveFactorization.js';
 console.time();